This blog post was updated on August 4, 2021.

 Last but not least, picking the perfect time for your flight is just as important as the day and the month…if not more!
 Just think about it.
 No one is eager to wake up at 6-8 am to board that early flight.
 And that’s exactly why both the airport and the aircraft will be quite empty.
 Booking at noon?
 Whole different story.
 So, if your priority is to avoid herds of frequent flyers, always remember that the early bird gets the worm!

 But if you just can’t rise and shine THAT early, then midnight flights might be your answer.
 Have no problem at all sleeping in-flight?
 Well, good for you!
-Many people hate it and will try to avoid that situation at all costs when booking cheap plane tickets…which means a less crowded trip for you!
+Many people hate it and will try to avoid that situation at all costs when booking cheap flights…which means a less crowded trip for you.
 So bring a comfy travel pillow to the airport and prepare to enjoy a (hopefully) quiet flight!